 - Roller coaster equipment and parts manufacturers.

 When an amusement park employee causes an accident, the employee may be liable for damages.
-However, under “Respondeat Superior” laws, the employer may also be liable for the employee’s negligence.2
+However, under California’s “respondeat Superior” laws, the employer may also be liable for the staff’s negligence.2

 This means that if an employee does something that causes an accident, the employer is also held responsible.
-In an amusement park accident lawsuit, the amusement park can be liable for the employee’s negligence if the plaintiff can show the following:
+In an amusement park accident lawsuit, the amusement park can be liable for the employee’s negligence if you can show the following:

-- The plaintiff was harmed as a result of the employee’s negligence; and
+- You were harmed as a result of the employee’s negligence; and

-- The company is responsible for the injuries because the employee was acting within the scope of his or her employment when the accident occurred.3
+- The company is responsible for the injuries because the employee was acting within the scope of their employment when the accident occurred.3

 The park or other employer may also be held directly liable if the park failed to properly train or supervise the employee.
-The plaintiff could file a lawsuit against the employer based on negligent hiring, negligent training, or negligent supervision.4
+You could file a lawsuit against the employer based on negligent hiring, negligent training, or negligent supervision.4

-Property owners are required to keep the property in a reasonably safe condition.
-Under premises liability laws, amusement park owners and operators owe the public a duty of care to:
+Under California’s premises liability laws, amusement park owners and operators owe the public a duty of care to:

 - Maintain their property in a safe condition;